geopy/geopy/docs/index.rst

 :mod:`geopy.extra.rate_limiter` classes provide a convenient wrapper, which can be used to automatically add delays between geocoding calls to reduce the load on the Geocoding service.
-Also it can retry failed requests and swallow errors for individual rows.
+Also, it can retry failed requests and swallow errors for individual rows.

 If you're having the `Too Many Requests` error, you may try the following:

 - Use :mod:`geopy.extra.rate_limiter` with non-zero
   ``min_delay_seconds``.
-- Try a different Geocoding service (please consult with their ToS first, as some services prohibit bulk geocoding).
+- Try a different Geocoding service (please consult their ToS first, as some services prohibit bulk geocoding).
-- Take a paid plan on the chosen Geocoding service, which provides higher quota.
+- Take a paid plan on the chosen Geocoding service, which provides a higher quota.
 - Provision your own local copy of the Geocoding service (such as Nominatim).

 Rate Limiter